otfried/ipe-tools/snap/README.md

 conservative to ensure the stability of the system.

-[**Snappy**](http://snapcraft.io) is a new system that provides apps in *encapsulated blocks* called **snap**.
+[**Snappy**](http://snapcraft.io) is a new system that provides apps in *encapsulated blocks* called **snaps**.
 A bug in a snap does not affect the robustness of the remaining sytem, and so users can freely upgrade individual snaps at will.
-Ipe will now release an up-to-date snap for each release, such that Linux users, like Windows and OSX users, can start using immediately.
+From now on, Ipe will provide an up-to-date snap for each Ipe release, such that Linux users, like Windows and OSX users, can upgrade easily and immediately.

 Snappy is available on recent Linux distributions such as Ubuntu 16.04, etc.  You install the system by installing the **snapd**